yahasop/SSH-Keys-Login/README.md

     ssh "user@ipadress-of-instance"

 <br>
-<strong>Windows</strong>
+<h1><strong>Windows</strong></h1>

 Generate a SSH key for sharing the public key of our local Windows machine using any shell to copy into the remote Linux instance

     ssh-keygen

 We can skip when asked for a passphrase by typing enter 3 times.
 At the end an id_rsa.pub file will be generated into a hidden .ssh folder in our user's home folder.
 Since PowerShell doesn't have a native ssh-copy-id command in Windows we have to do it manually (copy the id_rsa.pub key and then log into our remote Linux machine and then copy the key into /home/"our-user"/.ssh/authorized_keys) or use this single line command.
-We have to replace the IP adresss of the instance and the user where {IP-ADDRESS-OR-FQDN} is:
+We have to replace the IP adresss of the instance and the user where "user@ipadress-of-instance" is:

     type $env:USERPROFILE\.ssh\id_rsa.pub | ssh "user@ipadress-of-instance" "cat >> .ssh/authorized_keys"